Special Report: US-China trade and why retirees are the biggest losers

 China denies such practices and is reluctant to make sweeping legal changes.

-Both countries have levied tariffs on the other, but Trump made two significant concessions at the recent G20 meeting in Osaka with Xi, to get talks started again: he agreed not to put tariffs on some US$300 billion in additional Chinese imports and to loosen restrictions on Chinese technology company Huawei (more on Huawei in Special Report 3.2).
+Both countries have levied tariffs on the other, but Trump made two significant concessions at the recent G20 meeting in Osaka with Xi, to get talks started again: he agreed not to put tariffs on some US$300 billion in additional Chinese imports and to loosen restrictions on Chinese technology company Huawei (see Special Report: Why is Huawei in the middle of the US-China trade war?).

 China welcomed the US decision not to put new tariffs on Chinese goods but added the removal of existing US tariffs was essential for a trade deal.